opengeospatial/ontology-crs/discussion-paper.md

 Yet, a WKT string can only serve as a description of the whole coordinate system and not expose its attributes.

 Queries such as:
-**Give me all 3D models which are encode in coordinate systems defined in millimeters** are unnecessarily complex and could be simplified in a representation of coordinate systems in RDF.
+**Give me all 3D models which are encoded in coordinate systems defined in millimeters** are unnecessarily complex and could be simplified in a representation of coordinate systems in RDF.
 This would allow the sharing of metadata of 3D objects in linked data repositories as backends of 3D model online repositories with extended filter capabilities.